 This prospectus offers the Fund's ETF Shares, an exchange-traded class of shares.
 A separate prospectus offers the Fund's AdmiralTM Shares, which generally have an investment minimum of \$3,000.
-Another prospectus offers the Fund's Institutional Shares, which are generally for investors who invest a minimum of \$5 million.

-All share classes offered by the Fund have the same investment objective, strategies, and policies.
-However, different share classes may have different expenses; as a result, their investment returns may differ.
+Both share classes offered by the Fund have the same investment objective, strategies, and policies.
+However, because different share classes can have different expenses, their investment returns may differ.